 The big HR tech shift is on

-With HR tech impacting every stage of the employee lifecycle, HR is fast moving beyond a traditional operational role into a strategic business function.
-With the right technology, HR is beginning to make a much stronger and visible impact on business performance by showing where, how and why people strategy affects the bottom line in a way that hasn’t been possible in the past.
+With HR information system solutions impacting every stage of the employee lifecycle, HR is fast moving beyond a traditional operational role into a strategic business function.
+With the right technology, HR is beginning to make a much stronger and more visible impact on business performance by showing where, how and why people strategy affects the bottom line in a way that hasn’t been possible in the past.

 HR tools for employees